 - 6.1 Risk management should be an integral part of all organisational activities to support decision-making in achieving objectives (Principle 2).
-It should be an embedded part of, and not separate from: - Setting strategy and plans - Projects and delivering programmes - Prioritising resources - Supporting efficient and effective operations - Managing performance - Managing assets - Delivering improved outcomes. - 6.2 There will be a two-tiered approach to managing risk within the Organisation.
-Firstly, the departmental/local level where risks relate to day-to-day, operational activities specific to that area.
+It should be an embedded part of, and not separate from: - Setting strategy and plans - Projects and delivering programmes - Prioritising resources - Supporting efficient and effective operations - Managing performance - Managing assets - Delivering improved outcomes. - 6.2 There will be a two-tiered approach to managing risk within the Organisation. - 6.2.1 Firstly, the departmental/ local level where risks relate to day-to-day, operational activities specific to that area.
 Where necessary, local area risks should be escalated by managers to strategic risk level by using the risk process set out within this Risk Framework.
-Secondly, the strategic level, which involves management of high level, corporate risks that could impact the OPCC and Force as a whole and upon the achievement of the objectives of the Organisation1. - 6.2 The OPCC may maintain its own risk register, holding those risks specific to the business of the OPCC only.
-Where necessary risks will be escalated to the strategic level and monitored through the relevant Governance Board. - 6.3 Strategic risks are submitted and monitored within service area Governance Board meetings within the Organisation's Governance Framework.
+This will apply to the OPCC. - 6.2.2 Secondly, the strategic level, which involves management of high level, corporate risks that could materially impact the OPCC and Force, and upon the achievement of the objectives of the Organisation1. - 6.3 Strategic risks are submitted and monitored within service area Governance Board meetings within the Organisation's Governance Framework.
 This ensures that risk management is an essential part of governance and leadership and underpins how the Organisation is directed, managed and controlled at all levels (Principle 1).
 Meetings take place on a monthly basis and are chaired by the service area Lead.
-Oversight of decisions made at these meetings is held within the Deputy Chief Constable's Scrutiny and Executive Board (SEB) attended by Heads of Service Areas, representatives from the OPCC, and staff associations. - 6.3 It is the role of the Service Area Boards, SEB and the OPCC to: - identify new and emerging risks - assesses risks for potential impact and probability - place responsibility for managing risks to those best able to control them - ensure balanced and informed assessments of risks are provided
+Oversight of decisions made at these meetings is held within the Deputy Chief Constable's Scrutiny and Executive Board (SEB) attended by Heads of Service Areas, representatives from the OPCC, and staff associations. - 6.4 It is the role of the Service Area Boards, SEB and the OPCC to: - identify new and emerging risks and escalate through the governance process if the risk is a force risk - assesses risks for potential impact and probability - place responsibility for managing risks to those best able to control them - ensure balanced and informed assessments of risks are provided - review and direct the management of principal risks including taking costeffective action to reduce risk to a tolerable level, acting proportionately and consistently - ensure that risk management is anticipating, detecting, and responding to changes and events in an appropriate and timely manner